Probesys/bileto/docs/administrators/deploy.md

 www-data$ php bin/console app:ldap:sync
 ```

+### Optional: Send errors to Sentry

+You can configure Bileto to send errors (exceptions and logs) to a Sentry server.
+All you need to do is set the `SENTRY_DSN` environment variable to the value that Sentry gives you when you create a new project.

 ## Updating the production environment

 **Please always start by checking the migration notes in [the changelog](/CHANGELOG.md) before updating Bileto.**